LLNL/UnifyFS/docs/testing.rst

 C Program Tests
 ^^^^^^^^^^^^^^^

 C programs use the `libtap library`_ to implement test cases.
+All available testing functions are viewable in the `libtap README`_.
 Convenience functions common to test cases written in C are implemented in the library `lib/testutil.c`_.
 If your C program needs to use environment variables set by sharness, it can be wrapped in a shell script that first sources `sharness.d/00-test-env.sh`_ and `sharness.d/01-unifyfs-settings.sh`_.
 Your